jlundoe/jl-portfolio/content/portfolio/items/lydro.md

 - "Spatial Audio and Sound Recording"
 - "App Development and Programming"
 - "Soundscape Design and Composition"
-- "Unity Game Engine / Fmod Studio / C#"
+- "Reaper / Unity Game Engine / Fmod Studio / C#"
 order: 2
 ---
 Lydro is an XR-based spatialized sound experience, which utilizes the 3dof head tracking technology available in modern headphone devices.
 It is a fully interactive experience, where the user can explore the environment and interact with the soundscape.